-While a storm surge can represents the clear and present danger during a hurricane, the after-effects of intense and prolonged rain, combined with the after effects of any initial coastal flooding can be disruptive for days after the storm has cleared.
+While a storm surge can represents the clear and present danger during a hurricane, the after-effects of intense and prolonged rain, combined with the after effects of any initial coastal flooding can be majorly disruptive for days if not weeks after the storm has cleared.

 In the case of serious storms such as Katrina in 2005, the deadly combination of wind and surge caused flood-protection infrastructure to catastrophically fail and resulted in widespread flooding of up to 80% of New Orleans, followed by a breakdown of civil order and plummeting sanitary conditions throughout the city with a now infamously slow government aid response.